GNN-Transformer Cooperative Architecture for Trustworthy Graph Contrastive Learning: Method

 Meanwhile, we treat all other nodes as negative pairs.

-Compared with existing augmentation based contrastive learning models, GTCA has several advantages.
+Compared with existing augmentation-based contrastive learning models, GTCA has several advantages.
 First, GTCA discards random or heuristic augmentation strategies which may disturb the graph structure.
 Second, in contrast to existing GCL methods that utilize shared-weight GNNs, GTCA uses GNN and Transformer encoders to learn diverse graph feature representations.